At the conclave

 Ferdinand II suspended the constitution and repressed a revolt in Sicily; his fleet bombed Messina for many hours after the rebels had raised a white flag indicating they were surrendering; many civilians died and the king was surnamed Re Bomba (King Bomb) for his ferocity.

 In March King Charles Albert broke the ceasefire, but was again defeated by Radetsky and forced to abdicate.
-In April Grand Duke Leopold II was invited to return to Florence, but he did so only after Austrian troops controlled the city.
 A Neapolitan attempt to occupy Rome and restore papal authority was repelled by Garibaldi; in the meantime a French army sent by Louis Napoleon Bonaparte, President of the French Republic, landed at Civitavecchia and moved towards Rome: the defence of the city was mainly entrusted to Garibaldi and his volunteers; they managed to check the French for one month, but eventually the Republican government decided to surrender Rome (see a page with excerpts from a book by G. M. Trevelyan on Garibaldi's role).